Joehuu/osu-wiki/wiki/Beatmap/Overall_difficulty/en.md

 In [osu!](/wiki/Game_mode/osu!), [sliders](/wiki/Gameplay/Hit_object/Slider) will reward a 300 as long as they are hit within the 50's hit window.
 This is sometimes called slider leniency and is removed in [ScoreV2](/wiki/Gameplay/Game_modifier/ScoreV2).

 Overall difficulty also affects [spinners](/wiki/Gameplay/Hit_object/Spinner), in that they must be spun more to fill up the gauge in time.
-In [osu!taiko](/wiki/Game_mode/osu!taiko), the denden will also need more hits to be cleared.
+In [osu!taiko](/wiki/Game_mode/osu!taiko), the swell will also need more hits to be cleared.
 The spins per second required to clear a spinner is defined by the following formula:<!-- TODO: this is probably totally wrong with recent spinner changes -->

 - OD < 5: `5 - 2 × (5 - OD) / 5`
 - OD = 5: `5`